Jørn Lande: Dio tribute album, Heaven and Hell and Jorn establishment (2010–2013)

 In late May, a Jorn music video honoring legendary heavy metal singer Ronnie James Dio, who had died of stomach cancer just five days before, was posted on YouTube.
 Soon after it was announced that Jørn would release a Dio tribute album in July.
 Later on, it was announced that Jørn was included in the line up of Heaven & Hell, when the remaining members played the one off tribute to Ronnie James Dio at the 2010 High Voltage festival.
 He was one of the vocalists together with Glenn Hughes.

 The third Allen/Lande album titled The Showdown has been announced for release in September 2010.
 To promote the album, Frontiers Records released a videoclip of the song Judgement Day featuring Jørn singing, via YouTube.

 In 2011, Jorn released his second live album with footage from the concert of the 2010 Sweden Rock Festival, the album was called Live in Black.
-Also in 2011, he was a guest on female singer Amanda Somerville's first metal project Trillium singing on the vocal duet track 'Scream It'.
+Also in 2011, he was a guest on singer Amanda Somerville's first metal project Trillium singing on the vocal duet track 'Scream It'.

 A new Jorn album called Bring Heavy Rock to the Land was released on 1 June 2012 in Europe and 5 June 2012 in North America via Frontiers Records.
 It has a single for the title track released on 14 May 2012.

 In November 2012, the record company AFM Records announced the production of a new Masterplan album with a new line-up, including Rick Altzi (At Vance) replacing Jørn Lande as vocalist.

 Jorn's first release for 2013 is called Symphonic, a compilation of previous recordings with classical music arrangement.

 On 15 April 2013, it was also announced a new Jorn full-length album called Traveller, which was released in 11 June in North America and 14 June in Europe.